facebook/react-native-website/docs/text.md

 ### TextLayoutEvent

-`TextLayoutEvent` object is returned in the callback as a result of component layout change.
-It contains a key called `lines` with a value which is an array containing [`TextLayout`](text#textlayout) object corresponeded to every rendered text line.
+`TextLayoutEvent` object is returned in the callback as a result of a component layout change.
+It contains a key called `lines` with a value which is an array containing [`TextLayout`](text#textlayout) object corresponded to every rendered text line.

 #### Example